imazen/keyhub/spec/roadmap.md

 * Add additional ejunky fields to transaction.
 Automatically fill in customer fields or  even generate licenses based on incoming message.

+* Allow manual domain creation/deletion

-#Stage 4: ApplicationIssues, Notification & extended features.
+#Sprint 4: ApplicationIssues, Notification & extended features.

 Scenario: Licesnse validation fails - KeyHub is responsible for sending notification e-mails to the appropriate recipients.
 Scenario: ImageResizer has issues on the diagnostics page (or is running a vulnerable version) - if configured, they will be sent to KeyHub, and e-mailed to all subscribed users.